Skip to main content

 tip

 Use docker container ls to check the postgres container status.
-When done testing kwild, use docker container rm -f node0 node1 node2 and docker volume rm kwil0-testnet-pgdata kwil1-testnet-pgdata kwil2-testnet-pgdata to stop and delete them.
+When done testing kwild, use docker container rm -f -v node0 node1 node2 to stop and delete them.

 To run the nodes, we can use the kwild binary in 3 separate terminals.
-We will need to specify the --root_dir flag to point to the directory where the node config is located.
+We will need to specify the --root flag to point to the directory where the node config is located.

 Terminal 1